scribe-security/docs/docs/integrating-scribe/ci-integrations/azure.md

 </details>
 <details>
   <summary> Generate SLSA provenance of a git reop </summary>
-> For a remote git repo
+For a remote git repo:

 ```YAML
 - task: ValintCli@0